Kluane Country TourDay hikes in different areas of the Kluane National Park

-We pick you up at your accommodation in Whitehorse and start our tour with a drive west on the Alaska Highway to Haines Junction, the small community at the Kluane National Park.
+We pick you up at your accommodation in Whitehorse and start our tour with a drive west on the Alaska Highway to Haines Junction, a small community at the Kluane National Park.
 There we will visit the Kluane Park Information Center to get the first impression of this area.
 Here we’ll receive plenty of information about this incredible Park.
 Slide shows and videos provide details about plants and wildlife.

-After we have informed us about the National Park, we continue to our cabins.
-The next five nights we will stay in cabins, located near Kathleen Lake, where we will spend the next five nights.
-In the afternoon we will take a short walk to nearby Kathleen Lake.
+After we have informed us about the National Park, we will head to our cabins near Kathleen Lake, where we will spend the next five nights.
+In the afternoon we take a short walk to nearby Kathleen Lake.

 Our first hike takes us along Sheep Creek to the foot of the Sheep Mountain Ridge.
 With our Van we drive along the border of the National Park to the Sheep Mountain Visitor Center, from where we start our day hike.